-A now century old style that interprets traditional patterns and form with explicit geometries, such as circles, squares, and both vertical and horizontal rectangles.
+Description: A now century old style that interprets traditional patterns and form with explicit geometries, such as circles, squares, and both vertical and horizontal rectangles.
 The style emphasizes massing over structural articulation and is characterized by interlocking volumes of solid colors and materials with large building volumes.
 The style is typified by flat roofs, symmetrical and streamlined building composition, repetitive building elements articulated as pure geometric planes or forms, and expanses of outdoor balconies that allow integration between interior and exterior spaces.
-The use of natural landscaping materials to adorn or ornate the exterior walls is common.
+The use of natural landscaping materials and pergolas adorn or ornate the exterior walls is common.

 Carlsbad was home to San Diego's foremost traditional modernist architect, Irving Gill, in the 1930s.
 This original modernist style influence both Carlsbad and Southern California architecture with its cubist shapes, simple lines, reduced ornamentation.
-This style, contemporary with Spanish Revival, transitioned Carlsbad from its Victorian, Craftsman, and cottage styles into the 20th century.

-- 1. A base level element, a footer, if used, shall ground the building up to two and half-feet (2'-6") maximum height as a horizontal band of cast concrete, stucco, or plaster materials. - 2.
-Exterior wall materials shall be applied as cast concrete, stucco or plaster materials throughout the ground floor level. - 3.
-Doorways and opening shall allow exactly semi-circled formed arched arcades vertically proportioned with a height to width ratio no less than 1.5:1 and no more than 1.5:1 and not exceed the height of the Ground Floor. - 4.
-Arcade and upper floor balcony shall be a minimum eight-feet (8'-0") deep and maximum length of the ground floor frontage line.
+1. A base level element, a footer, if used, shall ground the building up to two and half-feet (2'-6") maximum height as a horizontal band of cast concrete, stucco, or plaster materials.

+2. Exterior wall materials shall be applied as cast concrete, stucco or plaster materials throughout the ground floor level.

+3. Doorways and openings shall be semi-circled arched vertically proportioned with a height to width ratio no less than 1.5:1 and no more than 1.5:1 or rectangles and squares and not exceed the height of the Ground Floor.

-- 1. Upper floors shall be a single-plane expanse of cast concrete, stucco and plaster materials. - 2.
-Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards. - 3.
-Windows and openings shall be geometrically square, and horizontally or vertically rectangular. - 4.
-Windows and openings shall not be centered on ground floor patterns. - 5.
-Exterior walls shall transition directly into roof parapets or into plaster molding or cornice line forms. - 6.
-Window shutters shall not be allowed.
+1. Upper floors shall be a single-plane expanse of cast concrete, stucco and plaster materials of white or off-white exterior colors.

+2. Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards.
+Balconies shall be a minimum six-feet (6'-0") deep and maximum length of twenty-five (25'-0") along the ground floor frontage.

+3. Windows and openings shall be geometrically square, and horizontally or vertically rectangular and shall be recessed a minimum two-inches (0'-2") from the wall.

+4. Upper floor windows and openings shall not be centered on ground floor patterns.

+5. Exterior walls shall transition directly into roof parapets or into plaster molding or cornice line forms.

+6. Window shutters shall not be allowed.